AstarNetwork/astar-docs/docs/builder-guides/XVM and WASM/interact_with_wasm_contract.md

 const gasLimit = 3000n * 1000000n;
 const incValue = 1;

+// Query the transaction method to get the error.
+This is euqivalent to a dry run of the txn await contract.query
+  .inc({ value }, incValue);

 // Send the transaction, like elsewhere this is a normal extrinsic
 // with the same rules as applied in the API (As with the read example,
 // additional params, if required can follow - here only one is needed)